Financial AidPage address: http://www.mnsu.edu/studyabroad/aid.html

 Steps for Financial Aid for Education Abroad and Away

-7) Meet with a Financial Aid Counselor.
-Be sure to bring the following to your meeting:
+5) Be sure to bring the following to your financial aid advising appointment:

-- A copy of your program budget printed from the EAA website
+A copy of your program budget printed from the CEAA website